Special meeting was unannounced - Farmville

 It was intended that as soon as possible, the ordinance would be placed on the agenda of the next available board meeting, allowing time to advertise a public hearing for the same ordinance, Bartlett said.

-“This would allow the citizens the opportunity to express their opinion on the ordinance and then have the Board of Supervisors make a decision to re-adopt the ordinance or not,”
+“This would allow the citizens the opportunity to express their opinion on the ordinance and then have the Board of Supervisors make a decision to re-adopt the ordinance or not,” he said.

 Health District updates